maluskarhrishikesh/angular-library-app/README.md

 # angular-library-app
+Make sure you have node , npm and angular installed on your system.

-Clone this repository from master.
+1) Clone this repository from master.

-Go inside "angular-library-app" and right click -> open command prompt.
+2) Go inside "angular-library-app" and right click -> open command prompt.

-In the command prompt type the following commands -> npm install ng serve
+3) In the command prompt type the following commands ->

+npm install

+ng serve

+In the browser you can now type http://localhost:4200 to run the applicaiton.

 Sports ->